sensu/sensu-ansible/docs/dynamic_data.md

 # Dynamic Data Store
-Throughout this role, you may notice the use of the variable `dynamic_data_store`.
+Throughout this role, you may notice the use of the variable `sensu_dynamic_data_store`.
 This is a convention that I have implemented personally within my infrastructure, though it stems from a feature that I'm sure many people leverage in their own way - probably in a very similar manner.

 ## The concept